<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1883167945332625&amp;ev=PageView&amp;noscript=1">

 • Typical content marketing makes infrequent and oblique reference to brand - but is implicitly branded as it resides on a common domain with common branding.
 Manufacturing journalism steps back from a brand (although it often cites brand sponsorship) and takes a higher level, brand agnostic approach

-• At it's most effective, manufacturing journalism surpasses traditional trade journals by expanding the range of thought leadership beyond a narrow segment of considerations to a broader range of topics of interest to their ideal customers.
+• At it's most effective, this media business mindset surpasses traditional trade journals by expanding the range of thought leadership beyond a narrow segment of considerations to a broader range of topics of interest to their ideal customers.
 Instead of simply covering latest trends in capital equipment, for instance, a wide range of additional issues are addressed.
 They may range from the finance, HR, strategy and operational challenges with which the customers wrestle to macro technology, economic and policy trends

 • Companies practicing effective manufacturing journalism can in time disrupt not only competitors and trade journals, but even trade associations which are commonly struggling to define and establish value for dues paying members